-Herbivory of container plants was observed within the mitigation areas during Year 1.
-Species most affected by herbivory included wrinkled rush (Juncus rugulosus) and basket rush (Juncus textilis).
-Following observations of herbivory, protective cages were installed around these two species.
-In addition, California rose was observed to be targeted for herbivory in certain portions of the mitigation areas; however, the damage was determined to not be significant enough to warrant cages around this species.
-Gopher herbivory was also observed to be an issue in the DG-5 mitigation area and may warrant eradication efforts of this species.
+Herbivory of container plants was observed within the mitigation areas during Year 2.
+The species most affected by herbivory was California rose.
+Following observations of herbivory, protective cages were installed around affected plants.
+Gopher herbivory was also observed to be an issue in the DG-5 mitigation area and may warrant eradication efforts of this species; however, as the plants in this mitigation areas become more established, gopher herbivory is less of a concern.